 Different classes of NGSO satellites are listed below:

-- Low-Earth Orbiting (LEO) satellites, with altitude ranging 500 km and 2000 km, and with inclination angle of the orbital plane ranging from 0 to more than 90 degrees.
+- Low-Earth Orbiting (LEO) satellites, with altitude ranging from 500 km to 2,000 km, and with inclination angle of the orbital plane ranging from 0 to more than 90 degrees.
 These constellations are placed above the International Space Station and debris, and below the first Van Allen belt.

-- Medium-Earth Orbiting (MEO) satellites, with altitude ranging from 8000 to 20,000 km.
+- Medium-Earth Orbiting (MEO) satellites, with altitude ranging from 8,000 to 20,000 km.
 The inclination angle of the orbital plane ranges from 0 to more than 90 degrees.
 These constellations are placed above the Van Allen belts.